by Michael McCarty

 Digital Image Resolution vs. Print Resolution

 Digital resolution and print resolution are two different measurements often used interchangeably, but they’re not equivalent.
 While print resolution is determined by the number of dots per inch your printer will deposit, digital image resolution focuses on the number of digital pixels your image has per square inch (PPI).
+Resolution can also be a consideration in 3D renderings where the resolution requirements are similar to that of photos, however the ideal 3D resolution depends on various factors such as the exact size of the image, where it will be used, etc. See here for a more complete guide on render resolution.

 Pixels are small squares that make up your picture on a computer screen.
 These pixels don’t translate directly onto paper, and they have no bearing on your printer resolution.
 Your printer will still deposit the maximum number of droplets if your PPI is low — the droplets will just represent a less detailed area.